Explore Our Garden Wildlife Blog

 The basic call is a loud ‘cheep’ with variations.
 A double ‘chiisck’ is strung together as a song and often emitted in chorus.

 Breeding starts from late April onwards, although nesting periods are highly variable.
-They nest in holes or cracks in buildings, among creepers or sometimes in trees.
+They nest in specialist boxes, holes or cracks in buildings, among creepers or sometimes in trees.
 The nest is a round, domed structure with a side entrance, which is built by both sexes.
 It is constructed of straw, plant fibres, dry grasses and rubbish such as string or paper.
 It is lined with hair and feathers.
 There are between three and five, or occasionally as many as eight eggs, ranging in colour from pure white to greenish-grey, with black-brown or olive and ash-grey spots.
 Eggs may vary in a clutch, some appearing whiter.

 Incubation is carried out by both parents, although mainly by the female, for eleven to fourteen days.
 The young are fed by their parents, mainly on insects and leave the nest after about fifteen days.
 Multi-brooded.